brianadams2337/containerstore-demo/.changeset/sweet-eyes-accept.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[Account\]** Resolved an issue where the error message for not existing email in the forgot password and reset password modal was not worded correctly.
+**\[Account\]** Improved the clarity of the error message shown when a non-existent email is entered in the "Forgot Password" and "Reset Password" forms.

-The message refers now to just the email address instead of email address and password.
+The message now correctly refers only to the email address, removing a confusing mention of the password.